ABOUT POEM ATLAS

 object poems, that can attribute for some of the most exciting forms in contemporary poetry.

 Interested to contribute your work in one of our online exhibitions?
 Please follow this link for our submissions page.

 “A bit like Titan Atlas, the poet can be the beholder of extraordinary things”

 What is an object poem?

-An appetite for curious poetic objects urged us to create a platform for the innovative field of object poetry – a unique strand of visual poetry.
+An appetite for curious poetic objects urged us to create a platform for the innovative field of object poetry – a unique strand of visual poetry that is lesser known to the wider public.
 An object poem, to us, is a three-dimensional poem with material and formal qualities that merges poetry with visual arts.
 This visual-textual object explores the creative possibilities inherent in this form and the necessity of such narratives, all while engaging with new ways to create interactive and shared participatory experiences.
 In the past, object poetry as a term, has been used by some to describe page-based poems written about objects, however we want to broaden this notion as we believe that the term also best describes the emerging form of the tangible poem.
 Throughout the years, object poems have also been referred to as concrete, standing poems, or just visual poems.